hipe/tmx/tmx/doc/issues/002-what-is-a-tmx.md

   3) the gem must have one or more executables in its `bin` directory that have the prefix "tmx-".
+     (this may have changed somewhat..)

-the bulk of the implementation here is just jumping thru hoops to make the [br] client allow us to "mount" "top clients" as if they were reactive nodes in our own model.
+the bulk of the implementation here is just jumping thru hoops to make a CLI client that "mounts" the remote sidesystems as if they were reactive nodes in our own model.
 _